-Program Commitment Agreement.
-The contract between the Associate Administrator and the responsible MDAA that authorizes transition from formulation to implementation of a program.
+Program Commitment Agreement (PCA).
+The contract between the Associate Administrator and the cognizant MDAA that authorizes transition from formulation to implementation of a program.

 Program Plan.
-The document that establishes the program's baseline for implementation, signed by the MDAA, Center Director(s), and program manager.
+The document that establishes the Programs' baseline for implementation, signed by the MDAA, Center Director(s), and Program Manager.